 Feeling lost when speaking with your designer; like they are speaking another language?
-With any industry, there is a specific set of terminologies used.
-This article defines a handful of popular terms and puts them in context, helping you understand the meaning.
+With any industry, there is a specific set of terms used.
+This article defines a handful of popular terms and puts them in context to help you understand the meaning.

-Also known as letter spacing, tracking is the space between each letter of a word, line, or block of text and applies to the whole word, line or block of text.
+Also known as letter spacing, tracking is the uniform amount of space between each character of a word, line, or block of text.

 Example: The tracking is too tight and the letters are on top of each other.
 Let’s loosen it up so it feels lighter.

-Not to be confused with tracking, kerning is adjusting of space between two individual letterforms or characters.
+Not to be confused with tracking, kerning is the adjustment of space between two individual letterforms or characters.

 Example: The kerning needs to be fixed in that logo before you do anything else.

 Commonly known as line spacing, leading is the amount of space between lines of text.

 Example: Let’s adjust the leading so the text is easier to read.

 This term, which is often misused, refers to the specific size and weight of a typeface.